-1. Based on Applicants' most recent demand forecast and the Commission's reliability standard for gas planning, Applicants have failed to demonstrate that there is a need for the proposed Line 3602 Project.

-2. The proposed additional 200 MMcfd of capacity cannot be justified on the basis of meeting a relatively small capacity reduction of 25 MMcfd or providing overall benefits to ratepayers.

-3. Applicants have not shown why it is necessary to build a very costly pipeline to substantially increase gas pipeline capacity in an era of declining demand and at a time when the state of California is moving away from fossil fuels.

-4. Applicants' request for a CPCN to construct the proposed Line 3602 Project,or any proposal that involves installing a pipeline to replace Line 1600 that is greater than 16 inches in diameter or increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), should be denied.
+- 1. Based on Applicants' most recent supplydemand forecast and the Commission's reliability standard for gas planning, Applicants have failed to demonstrate that there is a need for the proposed Line 3602 Project. - 2.
+The proposed additional 200 MMcfd of capacity cannot be justified on the basis of meeting a relatively small deficit capacity reduction of 25 MMcfd or providing overall benefits to ratepayers. - 3.
+Applicants have not shown why it is necessary to build a very costly pipeline to substantially increase gas pipeline capacity in an era of declining demand and at a time when the state of California is moving away from fossil fuels. - 4.
+Applicants' request for a CPCN to construct the proposed Line 3602 Project,or any proposal that involves installing a pipeline to replace Line 1600 that is greater than 16 inches in diameter or increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10)66, should be denied without prejudice.

-5. Because Applicants' request for a CPCN to construct the proposed Line 3602 Project is denied, Energy Division should cease its preparation of the Draft Environmental Impact Report for the proposed Line 3602 Project.

-6. Applicants should continue to adhere to the Commission's reliability objectives (D.02-11-003 and D.06-09-039) consistent with Pub.
+- 5. Because Applicants' request for a CPCN to construct the proposed Line 3602 Project is denied, Energy Division should cease its preparation of the Draft Environmental Impact Report for the proposed Line 3602 Project. - 6.
+Applicants should continue to adhere to the Commission's reliability objectives (D.02-11-003 and D.06-09-039) consistent with Pub.
 Util.
-Code § 1709.

-7. To meet any potential deficit of gas supply or emergency conditions in the Southern System, Applicants can and should rely on existing RFO tools and Advice Letter processes to assess reasonable supply alternatives.

-8. If Line 1600 becomes an official distribution line according to PHMSA standards, the line would not be subject to the scope of PSEP or Pub.
+Code § 1709. - 7.
+To meet any potential deficit of gas supply or emergency conditions in the Southern System, Applicants can and should rely on existing RFO tools and Advice Letter processes to assess reasonable supply alternatives. - 8.
+If Line 1600 becomes an official distribution line according to PHMSA standards, the line would not be subject to the scope of PSEP- or Pub.
 Util.
-Code § 958.

-9. Before making a final determination regarding if and when the Commission should lower the pressure of Line 1600 to 320 psig, replacing the projected 25 MMcfd capacity reduction should be explored via an RFO, and the status of Line 1600 pipeline records as "traceable, verifiable, and complete," should be decided, which may help inform various interim, short-term, and long-term safety goals and activities.
+Code § 958. - 9.
+Before making a final determination regarding if and when the Commission should deratelower the pressure of Line 1600 to 320 psig, replacing the projected 25 MMcfd capacity reduction should be explored via an RFO, and the status of Line 1600 pipeline records as "traceable, verifiable, and complete," should be decided, which may help inform various interim, short-term, and long-term safety goals and activities. - 10.
+Because it is premature to endorse a new definition of distribution center, without the benefit of further review, the proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig should be denied without prejudice.

-FOF 10 states, "Existing Lines 3010 (530 MMcfd) and 1600 (65 MMcfd at 512 psig), with a combined capacity of 595 MMcfd, have sufficient pipeline capacity to meet the Utilities' own peak forecasts."
+66 FOF 10 states, "Existing Lines 3010 (530 MMcfd) and 1600 (65 MMcfd at 512 psig), with a combined capacity of 595 MMcfd, have sufficient pipeline capacity to meet the Utilities' own peak forecasts."